Backpacking trip in Guatemala: A 3-Week Adventure

 Days 6-8 – Lake Atitlan

-- Day 6: Transfer to Lake Atitlán via shared shuttle (3-hour drive).
+• Day 6: Transfer to Lake Atitlán via shared shuttle (3-hour drive).

-- Check-in at La Iguana Perdida in Santa Cruz La Laguna.
+• After that, check in at La Iguana Perdida in Santa Cruz La Laguna.

-- Day 7: There are some beautiful hikes around the lake but you may be hiked out already after the volcanoes in Antigua so you may want to take it easy and explore the lake’s villages by boat.
+• Day 7: There are some beautiful hikes around the lake but you may be hiked out already after the volcanoes in Antigua so you may want to take it easy and explore the lake’s villages by boat.

-- Day 8: Relax and enjoy the day at your leisure.
+• Day 8: Relax and enjoy the day at your leisure.
 Try yoga, meditation, or kayaking around the lake.

-Chilling with a view at Lake Atitlan
+Chilling with a view of Lake Atitlan

 Days 9-11 – Quetzaltenango (Xela)

-- Day 9: Transfer to Quetzaltenango via shared shuttle (3-hour drive).
+• Day 9: Transfer to Quetzaltenango via shared shuttle (3-hour drive).

-- Day 10: Take a guided hike to Laguna Chicabal or visit Fuentes Georginas hot springs.
+• Day 10: Take a guided hike to Laguna Chicabal or visit Fuentes Georginas hot springs.

-- Day 11: Join a day tour to explore the indigenous villages of Momostenango and San Francisco El Alto.
+• Day 11: Join a day tour to explore the indigenous villages of Momostenango and San Francisco El Alto.

 Days 12-14 – Semuc Champey